SynteLang/SynteLang/README.md

 being added to the listing

 ## Type system
 This is a fancy term for inputting numerical values with a unit of measurement.
 If you tell someone a duration you might say: "it will take three hours", you don't just say "it will take three".
 In a similar way Syntə expects to be told what the number you have input means.
-A number can be a frequency expressed in Hertz, A bpm (beats per minute), a time in seconds or milliseconds, or a decibel level (negative numbers reduce signal level, positive increases).
+A number can be a frequency expressed in Hertz, a bpm (beats per minute), a time in seconds or milliseconds, or a decibel level (negative numbers reduce signal level, positive increases).
 For example:

 	440hz   <= this is the approximate frequency of the note A